 - 2 teaspoons vegetable oil

-- 8 ounces beef sliced thin (shortribs work great)
+- 225 grams beef (sliced thin shortribs work great)

-- 4 yukon gold potatoes cut into large chunks
+- 4 small yukon gold potatoes (cut into large chunks)

-- 2 cups dashi (low sodium beef stock also works)
+- 2 cups dashi stock (low sodium beef stock also works)

 - 3 tablespoons soy sauce